rutgers-apl/TaskProf2/README.md

 ## Requirements

-The artifact requires a Linux based multi-core machine (ideally 16 cores and greater) with at least 64GB of RAM.
-We have tested it on Ubuntu 14.04 and 16.04.
-The artifact requires about 3 GB of disk space during execution.

-TaskProf relies on hardware support for performance counters.
-To access the performance counters, TaskProf must be executed directly on the machine and not through a VM.
+TaskProf2 relies on hardware support for performance counters.
+To access the performance counters, TaskProf2 must be executed directly on the machine and not through a VM.
 Currently available VMs cannot access the host machine's performance counters.
 The build script that we provide for installation, checks if the machine supports hardware